 Skip to main content

-• Biographies
+• Image

 Biography

 Daughter of Diederik Jacob van Tuyll and Jacoba Helena de Vicq.
 Married (1771) to Charles-Emmanuel de Charrière de Penthaz (1735-1808).
-Following her marriage she moved to Colombier near Neuchatel, after having lived in Holland for most of her life until that point.
+Following her marriage, she moved to Colombier near Neuchatel, after having lived in Holland for most of her life until that point.
 In 1760 she met David-Louis Constant d'Hermenches (1722-1785) who became a correspondent of both her and Boswell.

 Zuylen gained some contemporary fame - especially on the continent - as a writer of belle lettres and poetry.
 Some of her most famous publications were Lettres Neuchâteloises (1784), Lettres écrites de Lausanne (1788) and the novels Trois Femmes (1795) and Sir Walter Finch et son fils William (1799).
 She also wrote operas and comedies, few of which were completed.
-Only few of her surviving works have, unfortunately, been translated into English, whereas most are readily available in both German and French.
+Only a few of her surviving works have been translated into English, whereas most are readily available in both German and French.

-Life with James Boswell
+Life with Boswell

 Zuylen was one of Boswell's closest companions during his stay in Utrecht, and he considered (and rejected) marrying her several times during the course of their friendship.
 He first mentions her in a poem of October 31, 1763, which goes as follows